bradygaster/CustomAgent/README.md

 The main flow:
 1. `Program.cs` sets up the host and starts the conversation
 2. `Extensions.cs` configures services and creates the AI agent
-3. `InstructionLoader.cs` processes knowledge base files
+3. `InstructionLoader.cs` loads the specified instruction file and parses YAML front matter
-4. `ConversationLoop.cs` handles the interactive chat experience
+4. `ConversationLoop.cs` handles the interactive chat experience using metadata from front matter
 5. `ConsoleClient.cs` provides colored console output

 ## Error Handling